 Hand, foot and mouth disease - children

 hand; foot; mouth; blisters; child; infectious; diseases; virus; coxsackie; ulcers;;

 It is not related to the serious disease of a similar name that affects cattle, sheep, goats, pigs and other 'cloven-hooved' animals.

 Hand, foot and mouth disease is caused by a virus (usually Coxsackie virus A16).

-- It causes blisters on the hands, feet, in the mouth.
+- It causes blisters on the hands, feet, and in the mouth.
 Blisters can also be in the nappy area of young children.